 • Although more research into sleeping Swifts is needed, it is widely believed that Swifts can shut off half of their brain so that they can fly and sleep at the same time!

 • Swifts sometimes fly through the rain to have a wash!
 They can skim low over the surface of water to gather a few drops to drink.
 This is a very dangerous exercise because if they misjudge and become wet they are likely to go under the water and be caught by a fish.
+They can also drink by catching raindrops!

 • Our Swifts winter in Sub-Saharan Africa - the Congo basin, Zimbabwe and Mozambique.
 Migration flights from tagged birds have been recorded as 12,400 to 17,000 miles - the longest migration for a land bird.
 They fly to Europe to breed because, compared to the Tropics, we have a longer day length for feeding in Summer.
 This is essential so that they can catch all the insects that they need to feed their young.

 • Most of the Swifts we see in Lewes are Common Swifts.
 Their scientific name is Apus apus, from the Greek word for "without feet".
 Because they are flying for much of their lives, in ancient times it was thought that they had no feet!
 Their feet are further back on their bodies than most birds so they cannot walk easily.
 They have no "thumb" and all four of their toes point forward so that they can cling to a wall, rock face or a tree trunk and their claws are very sharp.
-They used to nest in trees, (and still do in Poland, Scotland and Sweden), but largely rely on human habitation for nest sites.
-For example, under pantiles, in holes in walls, under soffit boards and eaves or in louvred ventilation tiles.
-This makes them highly vulnerable to renovation and house maintenance!
+Although they cannot walk on the ground easily, a healthy bird is able to take off from the ground - as we have seen in Western Road when a Swift fell to the ground after a tussle in a nest!

-Thanks to Edward Mayer of Swift Conservation for many of these interesting facts.There is a lot more to find out about Swifts on the Swift Conservation website: swift-conservation.org
+Thanks to Edward Mayer of Swift Conservation for many of these interesting facts.There is a lot more to find out about Swifts on the brilliant Swift Conservation website: swift-conservation.org

 Or you might like to read: